List of Jungle Jam and Friends: The Radio Show! characters: Nozzles

 Nozzles the Elephant (Nathan Carlson) is a brooding and usually wise African elephant.
 However, he is prone to giving in to the other animals' inanity.
 He is a lover of mystery novels and gadgets.

 Racquet

 Racquet the Skunk (Nathan Carlson) is an ambitious but kind-hearted skunk.
 He is frequently shown to be an excellent badminton player.

 Jean-Claude

 Jean-Claude the Flying Squirrel (Phil Lollar) is a somewhat self-centered French flying squirrel.
 Ironically, he pilots a biplane.

 The Cheetah Sisters

 Cheetah Bonita (Shelby Daniels), Cheetah Anita (Shelby Daniels), and Cheetah Sally (Julie Miller) are members of the musical group The Cheetah Sisters.

 Sloth

 The Sloth (Cindy Parker), also referred to as Sloth, is an easy-going sloth.

 Weatherbee

 Weatherbee the Owl (Phil Lollar) is a sensible owl who often acts as the leader or (judge) of the jungle.

 Max

 Max the Giraffe (Nathan Carlson) is a hair-brained giraffe.

 Other recurring characters

+Rita

+Rita the Skunk (unknown voice actress) is the clever, michevious, and doted-on niece of Racquet the Skunk.
+She only appears in later-produced episodes.